Man dies after becoming unwell at Bloodstock festival

 A Derbyshire Police spokeswoman says the death is not believed to be suspicious, adding a file is being prepared for the coroner.

+A spokesperson for Bloodstock festival added: "We were all devastated to learn of someone's passing at Bloodstock this year.

+"We send out sincerest condolences to all the family and friends affected by this tragic death.
+This individual was one of our own, a Bloodstocker, so this has hit us all hard."

-The festival - which featured headline acts Megadeth, Killswitch Engage and Meshuggah - saw more than 18,000 people camp on site from Thursday.
+The heavy metal festival - which featured headline acts Megadeth, Killswitch Engage and Meshuggah - saw more than 18,000 people camp on site from Thursday.

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.